 |Press 'E' to interact with your Camp Fire, place the Meat in the left-hand slot, and press the 'Cook' button.|

-Now you have a grilled steak carved from the body of some unspeakable extraterrestrial horror, which will refill 30 points of Hunger, or 3 blocks on the meter.
+Now you have a grilled steak carved from the body of some unspeakable extraterrestrial horror, which will refill about three health bars after a little red cross under your energy is filled.
 More importantly, it demonstrates your Camp Fire is your first, and most basic, Cooking station.
-Right now, cooking serves to stave off hunger, but as you get newer and better cooking supplies, you will unlock more advanced recipes which will provide ongoing bonuses, such as passive health regeneration.
+Right now, cooking serves to stay alive, but as you get newer and better cooking supplies, you will unlock more advanced recipes which will provide ongoing bonuses, such as longer passive health regeneration.